Our neurosurgical team now serves Lower Bucks Hospital in Bristol, PA. See all locations here.

-Next, a craniectomy is performed to enlarge the opening of the base of the skull and create additional CSF flow space next to the brain.
+After the muscles have been separated, a craniectomy is performed to enlarge the opening of the base of the skull and create additional CSF flow space next to the brain.
 To do this, a specialized surgical instrument is used to carefully shave a small piece of bone about the size of a silver dollar.
 The first cervical vertebra is then carefully removed during a procedure called a laminectomy.
 In some cases, removal of additional cervical lower lamina may be necessary.

 Patients with Chiari malformation type 1 are often asymptomatic, and only learn that they have the condition after it is incidentally found during an evaluation for other non-related conditions.